Oregon courts can vacate your DUII Diversion Ignition Interlock Device (IID) agreement after 6 months if you show:

 For the IID, a “negative report” is “a report of tampering with an ignition interlock device, unauthorized removal of an ignition interlock device, lockout or a test violation recorded by an ignition interlock device.”
 ORS 813.645.

 ORS 813.645 motivates DUII Diversion petitioners to install the IID promptly upon Diversion entry, to get the 6-month clock rolling.
 The statute also encourages us to have zero dirty UAs in treatment since we have to prove “compliance.”
 If you’re sick of the device, ask your lawyer to file a motion to vacate the IID requirement at the 6-month mark.
-Some lawyers build this into their fee agreements, some ask for an additional fee (it is, of course, more legal work), and some will simply do it for free as a courtesy.
+Some lawyers build this into their fee agreements; some ask for an additional fee (it is, of course, more legal work).
 If you don’t have a lawyer, consider hiring one for this motion to the court — you always have a better chance of things working out for you with a well-respected lawyer at your side.
 No matter what, you’ll be the one doing the leg-work to get the reports of (a) “compliance” in treatment and (2) 6-months of IID reports sans “negative reports.”